neuronsimulator/nrn/neuron/general/function/sin.rst

 math
 ----

-        The above math functions return a double precision value and take a double precision argument.
+These math functions return a double precision value and take a double precision argument.
 The exception is :func:`atan2` with two double precision arguments.

 Diagnostics:
     Arguments which are out of range give an argument domain diagnostic.

     These functions call the library routines supplied by the compiler.